On individual leaf depths of trees: Introduction

 In the case of trees, this approach is different from Bousquet-M\'elou's~\cite{bousquet-melou_limit_2006} in that, whereas her bivariate generating functions count trees by size and by the number of nodes for which the value of the parameter (e.g.\ depth or abscissa) is fixed, ours count trees by size and by the value of the parameter for a fixed node.

-While most of the literature on this technique focuses of binary trees, here we extend the method to a variety of other combinatorial objects, including plane trees, Schr\"oder trees, noncrossing trees, increasing binary trees, Dyck paths, and triangulations and dissections of polygons.
+While most of the existing work using this technique focuses of binary trees, here we extend the method to a variety of other combinatorial objects, including plane trees, Schr\"oder trees, noncrossing trees, increasing binary trees, Dyck paths, and triangulations and dissections of polygons.
 For example, in the latter case, we study the number of diagonals that separate two given sides of the polygon in a random triangulation or dissection.
-For Dyck paths, we study the height of the path at a given $x$-coordinate, and the height of the $r$th up-step of the path for given $r$, obtaining simple algebraic generating functions and recovering some results of Disanto and Munarini~\cite{disanto_local_2019} derived from a different approach.
+For Dyck paths, we study the height of the path at a given $x$-coordinate, and the height of the $r$th up-step of the path for given $r$, obtaining simple algebraic generating functions and recovering some results of Disanto and Munarini~\cite{disanto_local_2019} derived using a different approach.

-One of our contributions is to use singularity analysis to show that, in all of the above cases except for increasing trees, as the size of the objects goes to infinity, the distribution of the $r$th statistic for fixed $r$ converges to a discrete law.
+Another novelty of our approach is that we are able use singularity analysis on our multivariate generating functions to show that, in all of the above cases except for increasing trees, the distribution of the $r$th statistic for fixed $r$ converges to a discrete law as the size of the objects goes to infinity.
 We provide the probability generating functions for these limit distributions.

 Generating functions for trees with respect to individual leaf depths also have applications to counting vertices of certain generalized associahedra, as defined by Bottman~\cite{bottman_2-associahedra_2019}.
 This avenue is currently being explored by the author in work in progress with Backman and Warrington.